supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 A template will be used to save time.
 You will configure each tier in subsequent exercises in this lab.

 1. Select the **Deploy to Azure** button below to open the Azure portal and launch the template deployment for the additional infrastructure components that will be used to enable high availability for the Contoso application.
-Log in to the Azure portal using your subscription credentials if you are prompted to do so.
+Log in to the Azure portal using your subscription credentials.

     [![Button to deploy the Contoso High Availability resource template to Azure.](https://aka.ms/deploytoazurebutton "Deploy the Contoso HA resources to Azure")](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2FMCW-Building-a-resilient-IaaS-architecture%2Fmaster%2FHands-on%20lab%2FResources%2Ftemplates%2Fcontoso-iaas-ha.json)